skip navigation

 Understanding the future of Content

-To that end, airlines are focused on three broad categories to improve experience and profitability – merchandising, dynamic bundling and dynamic pricing.
+Airlines are focused on three broad categories to improve experience and profitability – merchandising, dynamic bundling and dynamic pricing.

 We are beginning to achieve some large milestones for NDC content and distribution, taking us from purely theory to practice however, broader adoption will remain limited until NDC content matures.
+Our blog, (NDC: Reflecting on 2023 and priorities for 2024) includes some of the markets and airlines we have expanded access to during this phase of the NDC rollout.

 Understanding the future of display